Vyral/lela-ashkarian/_posts/2022-05-17-how-rates-can-affect-your-budget.md

 {% include excerpt.html %}

 Our mortgage rates were hovering just over 3% at the beginning of this year.
 Moving into Q2, they’ve continued to rise, and by April 1, rates had hit 5.18% for a 30-year fixed mortgage.
 That’s a 2% increase over four short months, so how does this affect you?

 A lot of buyers weren’t sure what rates would do at the start of the year.
 Some thought they’d stay at 3%, but they’ve obviously increased.
-That may have impacted some buyers who were waiting and directly affected their purchasing power.&nbsp;
+That may have impacted some buyers who were waiting and directly affected their purchasing power.

-{% include pullquote.html %}

 **The last time we saw rates like these was back in 2019**, but even then, they were closer to 4%.
-It’s been a few years since we’ve had interest rates this high, so we wanted to include this chart, which shows you how interest rates will affect your budget and monthly payment.
+It’s been a few years since we’ve had interest rates this high, so we wanted to include this chart, which shows you how interest rates will affect your budget and monthly payment:

 ![](/uploads/20220420-nm-eng-1-768x576.png){: width="768" height="576"}